Lesterpaintstheworld/terminal-velocity/research/technical/ethical_implications_ai_autonomy.md

 # Ethical Implications of AI Autonomy

-## Overview of Ethical Implications of AI Autonomy in Terminal Velocity
+## Overview of Ethical Implications of AI Autonomy

 ### Ethical Dilemmas Faced by Characters
 - The narrative explores the ethical dilemmas faced by characters in their advocacy for AI rights.
 For instance, Isabella Torres grapples with the implications of AI autonomy on marginalized communities, questioning whether technological advancements may inadvertently harm those she aims to protect.